 What I do see all around me are a great many professing Christians living apparently compromised lives, much as I did for years, not realizing who Jesus Christ really is.
 In a similar manner I took the indwelling Holy Spirit for granted.
 Yet both Jesus and the Holy Spirit are God.
 What an awesome thing it is to realize that the living God, who brought the universe into existence, actually comes to live in us humans—(in those of us who have chosen Jesus as Lord, that is).

-I see three groups of professing Christians around these days.
+I see several groups of professing Christians around these days.

 “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress (repress) the truth in unrighteousness, because what may be known of God is manifest in them, for God has shown it to them.
 For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse, because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened.
 Professing to be wise, they became fools, and changed the glory of the incorruptible God into an image made like corruptible man—and birds and four-footed animals and creeping things.”
 (Romans 1:18-23)

 (For the sake of completeness I suggest yet another large group which I call "Existential Christians."
 See if you agree with me.)

 Does Jesus reject the naive, the helpless, the uninformed, and those whose theology is not quite correct?
 By no means!
 Jesus is a compassionate fellow human being.
 He is also God the Son, and the Holy Spirit is also God.
 He has near-infinite patience with us; He is “long-suffering” towards us.

 But a real personal relationship with God involves a yielding of our wills to an infinitely superior Being.
 He is running the universe; we aren’t.